By Shaun Lee

 - Working software over comprehensive documentation: The old strategic plans resulted in plans thicker than Moby Dick in many cases.
-The EOS Vision/ Traction Organizer helps leaders develop a simple 2-page strategic framework.
+The EOS Vision / Momentum Organizer helps leaders develop a simple 2-page strategic framework.
 Essentially, it’s a working (dare I say, agile?) strategy over a very long and difficult to adopt strategy.

 - Customer collaboration over contract negotiation: EOS implementers facilitate discussions that harvest the vision and plan to achieve it from their clients.
 They lean on relationships of trust in order to work through the most important aspects of organizational development and planning.

 - Responding to change over following a plan: Perhaps the best part of the EOS model is that it forces leaders to update their most important strategic goals every quarter.
 Additionally, quarterly goals should be reviewed briefly once a week.
 This allows for adjustments to be made in real-time as needed.
 No need to call in a committee to adjust the plan.
 The leadership team can simply make the changes necessary to accomplish the vision.